-What is a charter school?Our charter school is a tuition-free public school, with the exception of Full-Day Kindergarten, that offers parents a choice.
+What is a charter school?Our charter school is a tuition-free public school that offers parents a choice.
 Like district public schools, charter schools are required to adhere to all federal, state, and local education, health, and safety rules and regulations.

 Who can attend a charter school?Any student who meets the proper age and residency requirements can apply to attend.
 Please be aware it is customary for charter schools to hold random, public lotteries to accept students if they receive more applications than they have seats available.

 How are charter schools different from public schools?Charter schools are held to the same standards as other district schools.
 Charter schools also report to an authorizer who determines if the school is meeting the goals in its charter.

 What are authorizers?An authorizer is an entity that monitors the performance, finances, and organizational stability of charter schools, and has the authority to close schools that don’t meet required standards.
 Charter schools can be authorized by a state board of education, a state university, community college or local district.